openharmony/telephony_telephony_cangjie_wrapper/README.md

 Dependencies Introduction in Architecture:

-- call_manager: Depends on the system call management capabilities of the call management module, used to handle call downlink operations (such as dialing, answering, hanging up, etc.) and uplink status (incoming call status, call waiting status, etc.) processing, and resolve conflicts that occur during calls.
+- call_manager: Call wrapper depends on the system call management capabilities of the call management module, used to handle call downlink operations (such as dialing, answering, hanging up, etc.) and uplink status (incoming call status, call waiting status, etc.) processing, and resolve conflicts that occur during calls.
-- ability_cangjie_wrapper: Depends on the application context capabilities provided by ability_cangjie_wrapper, used to jump to the dial interface when making calls.
+- ability_cangjie_wrapper: Call wrapper depends on the application context capabilities provided by ability_cangjie_wrapper, used to jump to the dial interface when making calls.
-- hiviewdfx_cangjie_wrapper: Depends on HiLog capabilities for printing logs at key points.
+- hiviewdfx_cangjie_wrapper: Call wrapper depends on HiLog capabilities for printing logs at key points.
-- cangjie_ark_interop: Depends on APILevel class definitions and BusinessException class definitions for API annotation and throwing exceptions to users in error branches.
+- cangjie_ark_interop: Call wrapper depends on APILevel class definitions and BusinessException class definitions for API annotation and throwing exceptions to users in error branches.

 ## Directory Structure